vadis-project/vadis-project.github.io/README.md

 ## Kickoff workshop

 The kickoff workshop is planned to be on two afternoons in **September 23-24, 2021**.
-Details about the workshop will follow here.
+All details about the workshop are here: [Schedule of the workshop](workshop2021.md).

 ## Work packages